chiefonboarding/ChiefOnboarding/docs/Integrations.md

 :::code source="static/sync_user_manifest.json" :::

 The schedule prop is mandatory here as it would otherwise never run, you cannot trigger this manually.
 The other main difference with the import option is the "action".
 It's "update" in this case.
+You will also have to provide the `email` key in the `data_structure`, so ChiefOnboarding knows how to match the user.
+If no user can be found with the provided `email`, then it will get skipped.

 ## Paginated response